Midnighter/nf-join-map/README.md

     cd ..
     ```

 2. Change to the directory demonstrating the problem where such a map is modified in place.
-After some samples have been processed successfully, you should interrupt the pipeline (`Ctrl + c`), then resume it by executing the script `run.sh` again
+After some samples have been processed successfully, you should interrupt the pipeline (`Ctrl + c`), then resume it by executing the script `run.sh` again.

     ```sh
     cd problem